danielbodnar/awesome-stars/BY-LANG.md

 - [sleventyeleven/linuxprivchecker](https://github.com/sleventyeleven/linuxprivchecker) - linuxprivchecker.py -- a Linux Privilege Escalation Check Script
 - [Viralmaniar/Powershell-RAT](https://github.com/Viralmaniar/Powershell-RAT) - Python based backdoor that uses Gmail to exfiltrate data through attachment.
 This RAT will help during red team engagements to backdoor any Windows machines.
 It tracks the user activity using screen c
 - [jonaslejon/malicious-pdf](https://github.com/jonaslejon/malicious-pdf) - 💀 Generate a bunch of malicious pdf files with phone-home functionality.
 Can be used with Burp Collaborator or Interact.sh
-- [t3l3machus/Villain](https://github.com/t3l3machus/Villain) - Villain is a high level stage 0/1 C2 framework that can handle multiple TCP socket & HoaxShell-based reverse shells, enhance their functionality with additional features (commands, utilities) and shar
+- [t3l3machus/Villain](https://github.com/t3l3machus/Villain) - Villain is a high level stage 0/1 C2 framework that can handle multiple reverse TCP & HoaxShell-based shells, enhance their functionality with additional features (commands, utilities) and share them
 - [abdulkadir-gungor/HtmlSmuggling](https://github.com/abdulkadir-gungor/HtmlSmuggling) - HTML smuggling is a malicious technique used by hackers to hide malware payloads in an encoded script in a specially crafted HTML attachment or web page.
 The malicious script decodes and deploys the p
 - [patrickchugh/terravision](https://github.com/patrickchugh/terravision) - Terravision creates Professional Cloud Architecture Diagrams from your Terraform code automatically.
 Supports AWS, Google and Azure.
 - [pallets/click](https://github.com/pallets/click) - Python composable command line interface toolkit